gerencserlab/FAST/Other_pipelines_used_in_the_FAST_paper/Fluorescence_and_absorbance_histometry_using_nuclear_marker_(1-4_labels)_live_plus_fixed.md

 Registering and Merging live and fixed cell recording has been added.
 Parameters have been changed to reflect the xGAL + EdU analysis.

-Assay protocol (see details on protcols.io link ___):
+Assay protocol (see details on protcols.io https://dx.doi.org/10.17504/protocols.io.kxygx3ypwg8j/v1):
-7.4 Determine dark current
+7.2 Determine dark current
-8.1 Create fluorescence background reference image (optional) - pipeline: Create background reference image(s) for multiwell plate using median of wells
+9.1 Create fluorescence background reference image (optional) - pipeline: Create background reference image(s) for multiwell plate using median of wells
-8.4 Create blank reference image for xGAL (required) - pipeline: Create BLANK reference image for multiwell plate using median
+9.4 Create blank reference image for xGAL (required) - pipeline: Create BLANK reference image for multiwell plate using median
-9.2 Set pipeline parameters:
+10.2 Set pipeline parameters:
-* Channel numbers for nuclei segmentation, labels and live-fixed merging
+* Channel numbers for nuclei segmentation, labels
 * Subtract reference image background and shading correct first (all fluorescence channels):  see above at #8.1
 * Number of x and y tiles
 * Nucleus diameter
 * Perinuclear ring width (pixels) label #3
-* Optical density and shading: optional dark current intensity value: as determined at #7.4 (required, or use dark current reference image)
+* Optical density and shading: optional dark current intensity value: as determined at #7.2 (required, or use dark current reference image)

-9.3 Verify that the pipeline parameters have been adjusted properly, it is recommended to run the pipeline on individual wells for each condition to be tested (e.g. a senescent and a control well) to ensure that:
+10.3 Verify that the pipeline parameters have been adjusted properly, it is recommended to run the pipeline on individual wells for each condition to be tested (e.g. a senescent and a control well) to ensure that:

 1) The nuclear segmentation was performed correctly
 2) The perinuclear rings to measure SA-B-Gal staining do not have excessive overlap with nearby perinuclear rings.

 Pipeline parameters can be iteratively modified and tested until the user is satisfied for both points above.

-9.4 Run Pipeline (blue fast forward) drop-down menu, click "Run Pipeline on All Stage Positions"
+10.4 Run Pipeline (blue fast forward) drop-down menu, click "Run Pipeline on All Stage Positions"